 Ranking the Most Unstoppable Offenses in College Basketball

-It shouldn't come as a surprise that the majority of our top 10 teams also rank in the top 10 in adjusted offensive efficiency on KenPom.com.
-However, this ranking is based on more than offensive efficiency.
+It shouldn't come as a surprise that the majority of our top teams also rank near the top in adjusted offensive efficiency on KenPom.com.
+However, this ranking is based on more than just one metric of offensive efficiency.